Lambert T. Koch

 Lambert T. Koch is a German economist and university professor who has published extensively.
-Koch has served, since 2008, as rector (head) of the University of Wuppertal.
+Since 2008, Koch has served as rector (head) of the University of Wuppertal.

 Life

 Lambert Tobias Koch was born during the tail end of the "Wirtschaftswunder" years at Hering, a small town in the hills east of Darmstadt.
 His father was a Catholic Theology professor and, for more than twenty years, head of the Cathedral School at Würzburg.
 Koch spent his childhood in Würzburg.